 Travel insurance, in our eyes, is a no brainer.
 It can offer you peace of mind to know your teen will be well taken care of should they have a medical emergency, their luggage gets lost or stolen, or their travel plans are changed for any reason.

-Obviously, the best way to know they are ok is to actually talk to them, but using an Aussie mobile overseas can quickly add up to a massive roaming bill which will eat away at the money they have for more fun things on their trip.
-Cue no phone calls home to let mum know they are ok.
+Obviously, the best way to know they are OK is to hear it from the horse’s mouth, but using an Aussie mobile overseas can quickly add up to a massive roaming bill, eating away at the money they have for more fun things on their trip.

-But, if your teen gets an eligible travel insurance policy through Key to the World, they will also get a free Global SIM that can help them stay in touch with you in an affordable way.
+If your teen gets an eligible travel insurance policy through Cover-More, they will also get a free Global SIM that can help them stay in touch with you in an affordable way.
 With low call and data rates for over 190 countries, they'll have no reason to not call, Skype or Whatsapp you at least once a week!

-And if they still "forget", the SIM comes with a UK based phone number that you can jot down and call or text them on while they are away.
+And if they still "forget", the SIM comes with a UK based phone number that you can jot down to call or text them on while they’re away.

-It provides useful information on safety when it comes to money and valuables while travelling in each country, and it is a good starting place to educate your teen on the different laws and customs of the country they are travelling to, as they will be subject to the laws of the country they are in while they are there.
+It provides useful information on safety when it comes to money and valuables while travelling in each country.
+It’s also a good starting place to educate your teen on the different laws and customs of the country they’re travelling to, as they’ll be subject to the laws of the country they’re in.
 The laws on drinking and the laws on driving will be of particular importance to a teen overseas.
 Now really isn't the time to have your head in the sand when it comes to teen activities.

-You can also register their overseas travel plans, so in the event of an emergency involving your teen, you can be contacted, or vice versa - if there is an emergency over here while they are away, your teen can be alerted.
+You can also register their overseas travel plans, so in the event of an emergency involving your teen, you can be contacted, or vice versa; if there’s an emergency at home while they’re away, your teen can be alerted.

-Your teen's first overseas solo trip sans parents is an exciting time for them - it marks a newfound freedom and a milestone in their independence.
-But, for the parent it can be an overwhelming, and even a sad time as your "baby" grows up.
-But, what it doesn't have to be is a time fraught with money worries.
-Hopefully these tips have given you some ideas of how your teen can best manage their travel funds while overseas, as well as provided some safety tips for you to pass on to them.
+Your teen's first overseas trip sans parents is an exciting time for them.
+It marks a newfound freedom and a milestone in their independence.
+But for the parent, it can be an overwhelming period of sleepless nights.
+Helping your teen manage their travel funds while overseas will give you one less thing to worry about.

-If you would like to further explore the option of a Key to the World Currency Card or a Cover-More travel insurance policy for your teen, our FXperts are here to help.
-Click here to find your nearest store.
+If you’d like to further explore the option of a Currency Pass or a Cover-More travel insurance policy for your teen, talk to one of our FXperts today.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.